iftakharopu/iftakharopu.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Human, Pythonista, Geek, Linux, Developer
+subtitle: Human, Pythonista, Geek, Developer
 ---

-###Aloha!
+**Aloha** :wave:
 Hi!
 I'm Opu. (formally known as Iftakharul Islam).
-I'm a tech enthusiast, junior developer.
-I've a passion for building and breaking things apart (ouch!).
+I'm a tech enthusiast, junior level developer.
+I've a passion for building and breaking things apart (ouch!) :hammer:

+I obtained my **Bachelors of Science** degree in Computer Science & Engineering from Bangladesh Army University of Science and Technology, Bangladesh.

+I'm a software developer. :computer: I write code to solve peoples problem.

 What else do you need?